NoahLott/stefanieTest/source/_posts/16-petaflops-and-more-core-without-it-blowing-up.md

 But a big progress in price-performance is necessary.
 Today's technology could level up a lot higher-it merely wouldn't be practical.
 Supercomputers are naturally pricey (a lot more expensive than the latest MacBook Pro).
 The K Computer in Japan, for instance, cost a lot more than $1 billion to build and $10 million to operate each year.
 Livermore informed us it spent approximately $250 million on Sequoia.

 We're able to get another order of magnitude with this technology if somebody would compose a check, Turek stated.
-But no one would want to write that check.î
+But no one would want to write that check.‚Äù

 ### How to use a good million-core supercomputer-without it blowing up in that person
 _Throwing more cores by science: risky for high reward._